The Accident In Aniket's Family Was So Horrific It Made National News But Nobody Cried, Why?

 ‘Hadn’t I told you, that your boy was getting out of control?
 His grades have not been as good as they used to.
 He's lost his touch of everything at school - academics, sports, drama.
 All he does is eat off your hands and run around the rowdy kids.
 The only thing he's good at; is being good at nothing.’
 He looked at Aniket's mother questioningly.

 ‘He is also your boy Ramesh.
-Don’t forget that.’Share
+Don’t forget that.’Share this quote

 Aniket walked home and was welcomed by the sounds of a raging war between his parents.
 Their screams sounded friendly and familiar.
 Much like the voices in his own head, that were at constant loggerheads.
 But unlike those voices, these sounds didn’t have that sense of unity, that belonging to Aniket’s head.
 His parents' arguments had a strong undertone of separation, one that had been coming for a long time.
 And just as Aniket stepped through the door, his father stormed out without so much as looking at him.
 But then again, his father hardly ever looked at him.